Community order for man in benefit fraud

 "Through Inland Revenue checks, we established that Bond was working part-time at Bedford College as a lecturer.
 He was interviewed under caution where he admitted working and not declaring the work to the council or Jobcentreplus.

-"We work regularly with partners, sharing information to catch out even the cleverest cheats, but we also need the help of our residents who can be our eyes and ears.
+"We work regularly with partners, sharing information to catch out even the cleverest cheaters, but we also need the help of our residents who can be our eyes and ears.

 "If you suspect someone of benefit fraud you can let us know in the strictest confidence and we will investigate further.